whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/05-laser-cutting-fabrication/05-11-lamp-prototype-parts-assignment.md

 ---
-title: 05.12 Laser Cut, 3D Print and Assemble Project Version 1 Assignment
+title: 05.11 Lamp Prototype Parts Assignment
 date: 2026-02-11T09:00:00-04:00
-lastmod: 2025-12-23T14:56:48-04:00
+lastmod: 2026-02-10T20:30:40-04:00
 ---

 ## Assignment Deliverables

-1. Upload an updated and revised Fusion 360 Model file (.f3d)
+1. Upload an updated and revised Fusion 360 Model file
-   - Label file YYYYMMDD Lastname Firstname Updated Model.f3d
+   - Label file YYYY-MM-DD Lastname Firstname Updated Model (`.f3d`)
-2. Upload an updated render image of 3D model with design changes (png, jpg)
+2. Upload an updated render image of 3D model with design changes
-   - Label file YYYYMMDD Lastname Firstname Updated Render image
+   - Label file YYYY-MM-DD Lastname Firstname Updated Render image (`.png`, `.jpg`)
-3. Laser cut a minimum of 1 piece of your project as modeled in Fusion 360
+3. Laser cut a minimum of 1 piece of your project as modeled in Fusion
-4. 3D Print a minimum of 1 piece of your project as modeled in Fusion 360
+4. 3D Print a minimum of 1 piece of your project as modeled in Fusion
 5. Bring assembled (as possible) 3D print & laser cut project to class

 ## Assignment Overview